skydoves/landscapist/README.md

 ### Crossfade Animation

-You can implement the circular reveal animation while drawing images with `CrossfadePlugin` as the following:
+You can implement the crossfade animation while drawing images with `CrossfadePlugin` as the following:

 ```kotlin
 GlideImage(